Skip to content

 Glyndor Gallery and Glyndor Terrace Garden

-Join us for Meet the Artists with Monica Duncan, Jennifer Tobias and SuRan Song, organized as part of the 2025 Sunroom Project Space season.
-This afternoon program will include conversations with the exhibiting artists, the activation of works on display and audience participation.
+Join us for Meet the Artists programming with Monica Duncan, Jennifer Tobias and SuRan Song and William M. Weis III, organized as part of the 2025 Sunroom Project Space season.
+This afternoon program will include conversations with the artists, hands-on workshops, and movement.

 Meet the Artist is an ongoing series of conversations between exhibiting artists, the curatorial team, and sometimes invited guests at Wave Hill.
 As part of the Sunroom Project Space, this program is designed collaboratively with the artists and takes various forms.
 Meet the Artist offers visitors, the artist's community, and others an opportunity to gain insight into the artist's creative process and the themes present in their work